Power operations in the Kunneth spectral sequence and commutative HFp-algebras: Computations

 \section{Computations}

 In this section we use the above results to compute the action of the Dyer-Lashof algebra on various relative smash products of $\Hk$ where $\mathrm{k}$ is a field of prime order.
+Our main use of the results in the preceding section is the naturality of the operations.
+Ideally, we would be able to compute the operations algebraically, however we are unable to do this in light of the result of Tate, see Theorem \ref{thm: Tate}.
+Thus we are left with computing the operations by using the naturality of the $\Hi$-structure on the filtrations.
+These give geometrically defined operations on the level of commutative $\HF_p$-algebras as opposed to algebraic operations on the level of the $E_2$-page of a spectral sequence.
+The operations on the homotopy of these commutative $\HF_p$-algebras are those that are constructed by in the sense of May.

+The classes related by the operations in this section will be explicitly constructed in next section.
+This particular construction gives an interpretation of the operations as a dependence relation between elements in the homotopy groups that is not obvious otherwise.
+This is elaborated on further in Section \ref{sec:applications and interpretations}.
 Later, in Subsection \ref{subsec: odd case}, we will address the difference between the prime $2$ and odd primes.
 The main difference is in the structure of the dual Steenrod.
 There is also a difference between $ku_{(p)}$ and the Adams summand at odd primes.

 The computation proceeds in three steps

 \begin{itemize} \item Use the Koszul complex to compute the $E_2$-pages of the KSS's converging to $\pi_* \Hk\wedge R \wedge_R \Hk$ and $\pi_* \Hk \wedge_R \Hk$, \item Determine the collapse of the spectral sequence as well as the product structure from the multiplicativity of the KSS, \item Use step 1 to compute the map of $E_2$-pages and deduce the action of the Dyer-Lashof algebra using this map and the computation of Steinberger \cite{HRS}. \end{itemize}